Netflix/vizceral/USAGE.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+## objectHovered

+The `objectHovered` event is fired whenever on mouseover on a 'node' or 'connection' .
+`object.type` will be either 'node' or 'connection'.
+In case another 'node' or 'connection' is already in focus (because of click/highlight event), then this event won't be triggered.

+**Properties**

+-   `object` **[object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** The object that has been hovered,

 ## objectHighlighted